garth-c/tableau/README.md

 # Tableau

+Business Objective:
+To analyze customer sales and customer profiles for the purpose of increasing sales to existing customers.

 Project description:
 In this Tableau demo project, I will present an interactive and insightful visualization of a fictitious dataset.
 Using Tableau, I showcase its capabilities in data exploration, analysis, and visualizations.
-The project begins with data preparation and cleaning, ensuring that the dataset is optimized for Tableau's integration.
+The project begins with data preparation and cleaning, ensuring that the dataset is optimized for Tableau's strenghts.
 Utilizing Tableau's intuitive drag-and-drop interface, I create a variety of visualizations and where applicable, the statistical insight needed to provide proper context for interpretation.

-Specifically, I will prepare some insightful data visualizations using Tableau (desktop version only) around sales data.
+Specifically, I will prepare some insightful data visualizations of customer sales data using Tableau (desktop version only).
 This will include a descriptive break down by geography, product category, customer demographics, and time.
 I will also include an interactive dashboard that drills down on key sales parameters as well as produce a sales forecast and then put the sales managers into the a top 3 group ranking using clustering of sales amounts.

 Note that Tableau and the related products (Prep, Cloud, Server) are very capable business intelligence tools.
 This demo project is only a sampling of this capability.
-In addition, I have my Tableau Desktop Specialist certification so this demo project only represents a sliver of what I am capable of developing with Tableau.
+In addition, I have my Tableau Desktop Specialist certification so this demo project only represents a sliver of what I am capable of developing within the Tableau ecosystem.

 Source data:
-The Maven Bike Shop sales data from the Microsoft PL-300 exam study guide.
-This is the practice data to use for someone that is studying for the Microsoft PowerBI exam.
-This data contains the 7 files shown below.
-These files have been modified from their original content slightly to make this project simpler and the sales data was duplicated many times in these files.
+- the Maven Bike Shop sales data from the Microsoft PL-300 exam study guide.
+- this is the practice data to use for someone that is studying for the Microsoft PowerBI exam.
+- this data contains the 7 files shown below in the screenshot
+- these files have been modified from their original content slightly to make this project simpler as the sales data was duplicated many times in these files
+- the 2019 & 2020 files are the sales transactions files (detail tables) and the rest of these files are master files (fact tables)
+- I used Tableau Prep to put together a data flow in order to connect all of these files and then output a single denormalized table to use as input for Tableau

 <img width="203" alt="image" src="https://github.com/garth-c/tableau/assets/138831938/6b58c355-56a4-4914-8e52-c198a359e58d">

-The 2019 and 2020 files are the sales transactions files (detail tables) and the rest of these files are master files (fact tables).
-I used Tableau Prep to put together a data flow in order to connect all of these files and then output a single denormalized table to use as input for Tableau.

 ----------------------------------------------------------------------------------------